joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ### Template tags

 > This is an optional feature.
-We can use `Template tags` syntax to separate the code of JSX tags in render(template) function.
+We can use `Template tags` syntax to separate the code of JSX tags in render function.

-In the render(template) function of `jsx-sfc` components, you can use `Template tags` to define some reusable JSX logic:
+In the `render function` of `jsx-sfc` components, you can use `Template tags` to define some reusable JSX logic:

 ```tsx
 import React, { useState } from 'react';